-It's one of the simplest and best things you can do for your skin when you have psoriasis.
-Keep your skin moist to help lessen dryness, itching, redness, soreness, and scaling.
-Moisture can also help your skin heal.
+It's one of the most effective yet easiest things you can do for irritated skin.
+It can help your skin heal and reduce dryness, itching, redness, soreness, and scaling.

-Which type of moisturizer you use depends on how dry your skin is.
+Choose your moisturizer based on how dry your skin is.
 Ointments are thick, heavy, and good at locking in moisture.
-Lotions are thinner and smooth on easier.
-Creams fall somewhere in between.
-And you don't have to slather on high-priced moisturizers.
-Petroleum jelly or Crisco shortening is cheap and works well.
+Lotions are thinner and get absorbed more easily.
+Or, you can pick a cream that falls somewhere in between.
+Remember, a product doesn’t have to be expensive to work well.

-A daily warm bath using a mild soap can help soothe your itchy spots and make it easier to remove dry skin.
+A daily warm bath using a mild soap can help soothe itchy spots and remove dry skin.

-If you're itchy and dry but don't have time for a bath, use this quick fix: Put a wet towel or cold compress on the spot.
+If you don't have time for a bath, you can still put a wet towel or cold compress on the trouble spot.